-For the budget information reported in the financial statements and the performance information, our procedures were limited to checking that the information agreed to Auckland Transport's statement of intent.
+For the budget information reported in the financial statements and the performance information, our procedures were limited to checking that the information agreed to Auckland Transport's budget derived from the statement of intent.

 We did not evaluate the security and controls over the electronic publication of the financial statements and the performance information.